 When you meet someone in real life, social cues help you form a first impression of them.
 But when you connect online, it’s not always easy to read the person on the other side of the screen.
-To help you Seek Responsibly, our team has curated a list of 10 online dating red flags that members should look out for when dating online.
+To help you date more safely, our team has curated a list of 10 online dating red flags that members should look out for when dating online.

 1. Unverified Accounts